Weak Liouville quantum gravity metrics with matter central charge $\mathbf{c} \in (-\infty, 25)$: Subsequential limits of LFPP are weak LQG metrics

 Then $D$ satisfies Axiom~\ref{item-metric-local}.
 In particular, $D$ is almost surely determined by $h$. \end{prop}

 The analogous result in the continuous setting is the main result of~\cite{local-metrics}.
-That paper proved the result by dividing an almost $D$-geodesic path into small Euclidean neighborhoods and applying an Efron-Stein argument.
+That paper proved the result by dividing a $D$-geodesic path into small Euclidean neighborhoods and applying an Efron-Stein argument.
 However, in trying to adapt this method to the supercritical setting, we encounter a fundamental obstacle: when $Q<2$, the path may spend a constant order amount of time in arbitrarily small Euclidean neighborhoods.
 These neighborhoods roughly correspond to points where the field is $\alpha$-thick for $\alpha > Q$.
 (See Proposition~\ref{prop-singular}.)
-To overcome this issue, we show in Lemma~\ref{lem-geo-doesnt-dawdle} that almost $D$-geodesic paths do not spend a macroscopic amount of time in a small Euclidean neighborhood.
+To overcome this issue, we show in Lemma~\ref{lem-geo-doesnt-dawdle} that almost $D$-geodesic paths (and in particular $D$-geodesic paths) do not spend a macroscopic amount of time in a small Euclidean neighborhood.
 Our analysis also implies (Lemma~\ref{lem-avoids-thick}) that $D$-geodesics a.s.\ do not contain any thick points with thickness $>\zeta$ for some deterministic (but nonexplicit) $\zeta < Q$.

 After proving Proposition~\ref{prop-meas-general}, we may combine it with Proposition~\ref{prop-check-3.5-axioms} to get Axiom~\ref{item-metric-local} when $h$ is a whole-plane GFF.
 We then deduce the case of general $h$ fairly easily.